DHBW-Malte/network-packet-analyzer/README.md

 ## Description

 A lightweight network packet analyzer written in C for Linux systems.
-It captures, parses, and analyzes raw network traffic in real time.
+It captures, parses, and analyzes raw network traffic in real time using `libcap`.

 ## Features